Arteen-M/Arduino-Bluetooth-Communication/README.md

 Thermistor: https://thecustomizewindows.com/2020/10/temperature-sensor-using-ntc-thermistor-arduino-ntc/

+This project doesn't use a Potentiometer, so you can instead wire the port connected to the potentiometer (V0) to port 6,and we will define the contrast manually

 Note the ports used in the code for the LCD screen.
 Since ports 0 and 1 are used by the bluetooth module, ports d6 and d7 have been moved to ports 10 and 9 respectively